datopian/tech.datopian.com/ckan/play-around.md

 }
 ```

-*Note:* These are only few examples.
-You can find full list of API actions in [CKAN API guide](https://docs.ckan.org/en/2.8/api/#action-api-reference)
+*Note:* These are only a few examples.
+You can find a full list of API actions in [CKAN API guide](https://docs.ckan.org/en/2.8/api/#action-api-reference)

 ### Create Organizations, Datasets and Resources